claudiarichardxx/HireEasy/readme.md

 ## Logging

 All scripts use a shared logger from `loggerConfig.py`.
-Typical configuration:
+Configuration:

 ```python
 # loggerConfig.py